 (3) The designation of the licensee cannot be expressed to have effect for more than 2 years, but on the expiry of the designation the licensee may be re-designated, whether once or more than once.

-(4) Unless another supplier of last resort for a designated area is designated for the time being under subsection (1), Western Power Corporation is the supplier of last resort for the designated area.
+(4) Unless another supplier of last resort for a designated area is designated for the time being under subsection (1) —

+(a) the Electricity Retail Corporation is the supplier of last resort for the designated area if electricity is supplied to customers in the area from the South West interconnected system; and

+(b) the Regional Power Corporation is the supplier of last resort for the designated area if electricity is not supplied to customers in the area from the South West interconnected system.

+[Section 71 amended by No. 18 of 2005 s.
+139.]

 72. Functions of supplier of last resort

 The supplier of last resort for a designated area is to —